dasisdormax/csgo-multiserver/README.md

 Note that individual servers are called _instances_.
 These share most of the files (like maps, textures, etc.) with the base installation, but can have their own configurations.
 The special command `@instance-name` selects the instance to run the future commands on.
 The command `@` without an instance name selects the base installation.

 It is, though, not required to create a separate instance if you do not intend to run more than one server on the machine.
-You can also
+You can simply run the base installation if you want to.

 1. If this is the first time the script is used on the current account, type `csgo-server setup` and follow the instructions to import the configuration from the admin.
 2. (If applicable) Create your own instance (a fork of the base installation) named _myinstance_ using `csgo-server @... create`.